[Note: For a more comprehensive discussion of miracles, refer to the TIBP article: “A Christian Defense of Biblical Miracles.

-C. S. Lewis defined miracles as “an interference with Nature by supernatural power.”[1]
-The question that naturally issues from such a definition is: Are miracles possible, or do the laws of nature render them impossible?
+Several definitions of miracles are consistent with Christian theism, and the following will suffice for the purposes of this essay.
+The late Christian apologist C. S. Lewis defined miracles as “an interference with Nature by supernatural power.”[1]
+The question that naturally arises from such a definition is: Can God interfere with the laws of nature, or are the laws fixed and unchanging, thereby rendering miracles impossible?

 Benedict de Spinoza (1632–1677) understood miracles as violations of natural law.[2]
-Spinoza argued: (1) Nothing can violate the laws of nature since they are immutable (i.e., fixed, set, unchanging).
-(2) Purported miracles violate the laws of nature.
-(3) Therefore, ‘miracles’ are impossible.
+He argued that nothing can violate the laws of nature since they are immutable (i.e., fixed, set, unchanging).
+Therefore, since miracles (purportedly) violate the laws of nature, miracles are impossible.

 The first problem is that Spinoza’s argument begs the question.[3]
-If Spinoza knew in advance that natural laws are immutable and miracles violate those laws, then miracles would be impossible.
-However, there was no way for Spinoza to know that natural laws are immutable.
-Moreover, there was no way for Spinoza to know that miracles violate natural laws.
-Unless one knows everything there is to know, one cannot know with certainty that natural laws are immutable and, thus, that miracles violate natural laws.
-Instead, Spinoza assumed that natural laws are unchanging.
-Therefore, when he asserted that miracles are impossible, he was begging the question.
-Assumptions cannot justify themselves.
+If Spinoza knew that it was impossible to violate natural laws, then he would have been correct in concluding that miracles cannot happen.
+However, there is no way for anyone to know that natural laws are fixed and unchanging.
+Unless one knows everything there is to know, one cannot know with certainty that natural laws are immutable and, thus, that miracles are impossible.
+Instead, Spinoza assumed that natural laws are unchanging and, therefore, that miracles must be impossible.
+Such assumptions cannot justify themselves.

-C. S. Lewis distinguished between laws of nature and events that conform to the laws.
+C. S. Lewis distinguished between the laws of nature and the events that conform to the laws.
 Events are the things that obey laws, and laws are the patterns to which the events conform.[4]
-When one billiard ball sets another in motion, Newton’s laws describe (and predict) the relationship between the motion and forces acting on the balls.
-However, the law does nothing to put the balls in motion; a man with a cue stick does that.
-Thus, as we look around nature, we find that natural laws never produce a single event.[5]
+When one billiard ball sets another in motion, Newton’s laws describe and predict the relationship between the motion and forces acting on the balls.
+However, the “law” does not put the balls in motion; a man with a cue stick does that.
+As we look around nature, we find that natural laws never cause a single event.[5]
 Laws are mere descriptions of behavior patterns and have no causal powers.
-Therefore, something besides the laws of nature causes events, and if a miracle is an event, then something other than natural law is involved in causation.
+Therefore, something other than the laws of nature causes the events.

 The laws of nature tell us what a billiard ball will do when struck, provided no one interferes.
-But what happens if someone hits the ball as it moves, causing it to deflect?
-In such a case, no law was violated, but there was interference from within the system.
-Similarly, miracles may not violate a law of nature; instead, God may intervene indirectly from within (using secondary causes) or directly from outside the system.
-Unless one shows that a system is causally closed, one cannot argue against the possibility of God causing miracles.[6]
+But what if someone impedes the path of the ball as it moves across the table, causing it to deflect?
+In such a case, no law was violated.
+Instead, there was interference from within the system.
+Similarly, as an all-powerful being, God may intervene indirectly within the system (using secondary causes) or directly from outside the system.
+In either case, unless one shows that a system is causally closed, one has little recourse but to acknowledge the possibility of miracles.[6]

 Were Ancient Humans Ignorant of Natural Laws?

 Some would have us believe that people in biblical times were more apt to trust in miracles simply because they were ignorant of the laws of nature.
-In other words, had they understood natural laws, they would have correctly attributed all supposed supernatural events to natural causes.[8]
-However, it seems abundantly clear that people in ancient times did understand the natural order and could readily see the difference between the uniform features in nature and exceptions to such patterns.
-It is only because of the regularity of nature that biblical characters could interpret miracles as interventions by God into the natural laws He created.
-Any claim of a “miracle” would have no relevance outside of the consistency, regularity, and patterns described by the rules that operate in the world.
-The point here is that a miracle claim presupposes the knowledge of natural laws.
+In other words, had they understood physical laws, they would have correctly attributed all supposed supernatural events to natural causes.[8]
+While it is clear that ancient humans knew much less about the natural order than we do, it seems equally evident that they could readily discern the difference between the uniform features expected in nature and exceptions to such patterns.
+They knew that dead people don’t come back to life; they also understood that wounds and diseases don’t spontaneously heal or become cured.
+It is only because of the regularity of nature that biblical characters could interpret miracles as divine interventions.

-In New Testament times, Joseph vividly displayed his understanding of natural law through his reaction to the unexpected pregnancy of Mary.
-Joseph rightly understood that according to the regularities observed in nature conception and pregnancy required intercourse.[9]
+In New Testament times, Joseph vividly demonstrated his understanding of natural law through his reaction to Mary’s unexpected pregnancy.
+Joseph rightly understood that, according to the regularities observed in nature, conception and pregnancy required intercourse.[9]
 The Gospel of Matthew tells us that Mary “was found to be pregnant through the Holy Spirit” (Matt.
 1:18–19 [NASB]).
 The fact that Joseph had not come together with Mary could, in his mind, mean only one thing: infidelity.
 Thus, Joseph desired to divorce Mary quietly.
 His mistaken notion was not that he didn’t understand natural law but that he didn’t realize that God had intervened.
-Though early man’s knowledge of the laws of nature was, no doubt, incomplete, he nevertheless knew enough to understand that there were recurring patterns in nature and that any interruption of these patterns was an exception to the rule.

 Conclusion

-Miracles represent an interference with Nature by supernatural power.
-Natural laws have no causal powers, and therefore, if miracles do occur, they are not caused by natural laws.
-Moreover, there is no indication that miraculous events violate physical laws.
-An omnipotent God could only break the laws of nature if He was somehow subject to the laws.
-However, the Creator cannot be held hostage by His creation.
+In summary, a miracle has been defined as an interference with the laws of nature by a supernatural power.
+However, physical laws have no causal powers, and therefore, there is no indication that miraculous events necessarily violate these laws.
+An omnipotent God could only violate the laws of nature if he were somehow subject to the laws.
+However, the Creator cannot be held hostage by his creation.
 Thus, there is no incompatibility between supernatural miracles and natural laws.
-The doubter of miracles must look somewhere other than ancient man’s lack of understanding of natural laws or the assumed incompatibility between natural law and miracles.

 About the Author